Ursula Arnold

-Ursula Arnold (born Ursula Musche 10 March 1929 – died 24 May 2012) was a German photographer.
+Ursula Arnold (born Ursula Musche: 10 March 1929 – 24 May 2012) was a German photographer.
 Much of her best known work involves street scenes in Berlin and Leipzig produced during the German Democratic Republic years.
 Living under a one-party government which valued visual artistry as a device for influence and control over the people, she was described as "one of those artists who could not easily be integrated".
 She said (in 1990): "If I ask myself if there's a different reality for me [as a woman rather than as a man], then the answer is [one to a different question]: not to belong to the rulers.
 My sympathies belong to those who are not part of the ruling establishment".
 (Note: "Wenn ich mich frage, ob es für mich eine andere Wirklichkeit als für Männer gibt, heißt die Antwort: nicht zu den Herrschenden zu gehören.
 Meine Sympathie gehört denen, die nicht zu den Herrschenden gehören.")